Slow-phonon control of spin Edelstein effect in Rashba $d$-wave altermagnets

-Figure~\ref{f3} presents the DOS $\mathcal{D}(\mathcal{E})$ along the high-symmetry $\Gamma \to X$ and $\Gamma \to Y$ directions for various values of the EPC $g$.
-At weak coupling [Fig.~\ref{f3}(a), $g=0.04$ eV/\AA], the band dispersions along $X$ and $Y$ are highly symmetric, leading to overlapping isotropic DOS peaks.
-The sharp peaks in \(\mathcal{D}(\mathcal{E})\) correspond to van Hove singularities originating from nearly degenrate states in the band structure.
-This, in turn, implies that the spin Edelstein susceptibilities satisfy \(\chi_{\ell j} = - \chi_{j \ell}\), as illustrated by the spin Edelstein responses in Fig.~\ref{f2}(a) near \(g = 0.04\) eV/\AA, reflecting the intrinsic antisymmetric character of the bands.
-Upon increasing $g$ to $0.12$ eV/\AA\, [Fig.~\ref{f3}(b)], a small anisotropy emerges between the $X$ and $Y$ directions, offering slightly antisymmetric breaking feature \(\chi_{\ell j} \neq - \chi_{j \ell}\), as shown by the responses in Fig.~\ref{f2}(a) near \(g = 0.12\) eV/\AA.
+Figure~\ref{f3} shows the DOS $\mathcal{D}(\mathcal{E})$ along the high-symmetry $\Gamma \to X$ and $\Gamma \to Y$ directions for various EPC values $g$.
+At weak coupling [Fig.~\ref{f3}(a), $g=0.04$ eV/\AA], the band dispersions are nearly symmetric, producing overlapping isotropic DOS peaks corresponding to van Hove singularities from nearly degenerate states.
+Consequently, the spin Edelstein susceptibilities satisfy $\chi_{\ell j} = -\chi_{j \ell}$, as seen in Fig.~\ref{f2}(a) near $g=0.04$ eV/\AA.
+Increasing $g$ to $0.12$ eV/\AA\ [Fig.~\ref{f3}(b)] introduces slight anisotropy between $X$ and $Y$, weakly breaking the antisymmetry, $\chi_{\ell j} \neq -\chi_{j \ell}$, consistent with the spin Edelstein responses in Fig.~\ref{f2}(a) near $g=0.12$ eV/\AA.

 At $g \approx 0.18$ eV/\AA\, [Fig.~\ref{f3}(c)], the band dispersions become markedly asymmetric associated with more split peaks.
 The inset shows that the bands become slightly warped: the spin-down dispersion along $X$ shifts downward relative to $Y$.
 This anisotropy is directly reflected in the DOS, where a double-peak structure begins to form, indicating the splitting of van Hove singularities associated with anisotropic band edges.
-The critical EPC, above which permanent depolarization occurs, is $g_{\rm c} \approx 0.25$ eV/\AA.
+The threshold EPC, above which permanent depolarization occurs, is $g_{\rm c} \approx 0.25$ eV/\AA.
 For $g=0.28$ eV/\AA\, [Fig.~\ref{f3}(d)], the DOS peaks are more separated than in the previous case shown in Fig.~\ref{f3}(c).
-Due to the absence of spin bands at the Fermi energy~(see the inset showing the spin-resolved band structure in Fig.~\ref{f3}(d)), the intraband and interband contributions to the spin Edelstein susceptibility in Eq.~\eqref{eq_12} are strongly suppressed.
-Thus, electrons are highly localized; they do not propagate easily, which can strongly suppress transport-related properties.
+Due to the absence of bands at the Fermi energy~(see the inset showing the spin-resolved band structure in Fig.~\ref{f3}(d)), the intraband and interband contributions to the spin Edelstein susceptibility in Eq.~\eqref{eq_12} are strongly suppressed.

 Thereby, the Edelstein depolarization occurs as the phonon-induced energy shift $gQ_0$ elevates the electronic bands above the chemical potential, effectively collapsing the Fermi surface.
 The detailed dependence of this depolarization on system parameters reflects the intrinsic nonlinearity of the static-Holstein treatment that determines the equilibrium displacement $Q_0$.